albertodebortoli/ImageAnalysisFilters/README.md

 Website: [albertodebortoli.it](http://www.albertodebortoli.it)

 Compile the project with 'make' command with g++ (tested on version 4.2.1).
-Executable file 'ImageFilters.exe' is generated for your architecture.
+Executable file 'ImageFilters' is generated for your architecture.

 ##Description and usage

-Files in the project:
+Source code files in the project:

 - Main.cpp
-- Image.h
-- Image.cpp
+- Image.{h,cpp}
-- FiltersPunctual.h
+- FiltersPunctual.{h,cpp}
-- FiltersConvolution.h
+- FiltersConvolution.{h,cpp}
-- FiltersAdj.h
+- FiltersAdj.{h,cpp}
-- FiltersStripes.h
+- FiltersStripes.{h,cpp}
-- FT.h
+- FT.{h,cpp}
-- FFT.h
+- FFT.{h,cpp}

 The project implement the following: